Pixel 1 Unlimited Google Photos Storage — Still Works in 2026

 5. Delete the old quota-counting copies

-Once the Pixel-uploaded versions are confirmed in your library, go back to Snapback and click "Delete exported" — it removes the original quota-counting copies from Google Photos in one step.
+Once the Pixel-uploaded versions are confirmed in your library, delete the original quota-counting copies from Google Photos.
+Snapback has a "Delete exported" button that removes exactly the photos it downloaded — no manual hunting required.
 Check your Google One storage afterwards to confirm the space was reclaimed.

 Keep a local backup

 Google could close the Pixel 1 unlimited storage loophole at any time.
-T-Mobile's unlimited Google Photos perk already ended in September 2025.
-Keep the Snapback download on your local drive as insurance — if Google changes the policy, you'll still have your photos.
+Keep your downloaded photos on a local drive as insurance — if the policy changes, you'll still have your originals.

 Frequently Asked Questions